The Source of Love

 when something calls us outward

-and we resist the urge to close,making space for another.
+and we resist the urge to close,

-Love beginswhen we stand before ourselves,
+Love begins when we stand before ourselves,

 unashamed to name our own lives